Batches have been

-Providing nurse training to young women to serve
+Providing nurse aide training to young women to serve

-The SNEHA Shakti Swathya Sevika Nurse Aide Programme is an 8-month long course that trains young women to become nurse aides in private hospitals, nursing homes, and maternity homes.
+The Nurse Aide Programme is an 8-month long course that trains young women to become nurse aides in private hospitals, nursing homes, and maternity homes.
 Through the course, SNEHA seeks to offer employment opportunities for aspiring nurse-aides and also address a system-wide demand for health care workers.
 The programme covers around 651 communities and sub communities across Mumbai.

 We offer theoretical and practical teaching sessions on nursing and medicine, covering spoken English, basic computers, systemic care, paediatrics, gynecology, surgery, geriatric care and palliative care.

 Exposure visits and soft skills training